mohdfareed/machine-setup/README.md

 ## TODO

+- Modify packages and applications installed.
-- Learn how to use defaults to record and restore System Preferences and other macOS configurations.
+- Learn how to use defaults to record and restore System Preferences and macOS configurations.
-- Write more detailed bootstrapping steps.
 - Make a checklist of steps to decommission your computer before wiping your hard drive.
-- Modify packages and applications installed by default.
 - Automate GitHub authentication process.
-- Add update script